nuage-studio/pulumi-nuage/docs/installation-configuration.md

 ## Credentials

-Pulumi Nuage components contains AWS Components from `pulumi-aws`and you can refer to corresponding docs for settting AWS credentials.  [correspnding docs](https://www.pulumi.com/registry/packages/aws/installation-configuration/)
+Pulumi Nuage components contains AWS Components from `pulumi-aws`and you can refer to corresponding docs for setting AWS credentials.  [correspnding docs](https://www.pulumi.com/registry/packages/aws/installation-configuration/)

 ## Setup Instructions for Python SDK